 Biggers, Jeff.
 The United States of Appalachia.
 Shoemaker & Hoard, 2006.
 This groundbreaking book argues that Appalachia has been in the vanguard of many developments in American history, even though it has been severely misrepresented in mass media.
-The chapter "We Are All Appalachians" includes an overview of literary history, including discussion of Appalachia's influence on writers whose best-known works are not usually associated with the region, such as Pearl Buck and Francis Hodgson Burnett.
+The chapter "We Are All Appalachians" includes an overview of literary history, including discussion of Appalachia's influence on writers whose best-known works are not usually associated with the region, such as Pearl Buck and Frances Hodgson Burnett.
 May Justus is discussed on p.
 188. Interviews and excerpts available through Biggers web site.
 "Moving Mountains to Mine Coal," Biggers' radio commentary on NPR's Marketplace on Aug.
 28, 2007, is available at this link.

 Book Links.
 May 1991.
 Special issue on Appalachian children's books with excellent bibliography.